Tutorial: Integrate SAP Analytics Cloud with Azure Active Directory

 Configure and test Azure AD SSO with SAP Analytics Cloud using a test user called B.Simon.
 For SSO to work, you need to establish a link relationship between an Azure AD user and the related user in SAP Analytics Cloud.

-To configure and test Azure AD SSO with SAP Analytics Cloud, complete the following building blocks:
+To configure and test Azure AD SSO with SAP Analytics Cloud, perform the following steps:

 - Configure Azure AD SSO - to enable your users to use this feature.